 MED: Talent places slide on microscope mount.

 SCOPE: Fungi on slide.
+These images will need to be captured next week (Week of 5/18/2015) after re-growth of fresh fungal cultures.

 Results

 The number of fungal colonies per gram of soil is equal to the number of colonies counted on the plate, multiplied by the reciprocal of the dilution plated.
 For example, if 46 colonies are counted on a dilution plate of 10 to the minus five, then the colonies per gram of soil is equal to 10 to the six times 46, since 0.1 ml was used as the inoculant.